-‘Trust in the data economy: the role of stakeholders’ — by Angelene Falk, Australian Information Commissioner and Privacy Commissioner, International Seminar on Personal Data, Tokyo
+Speech by Australian Information Commissioner and Privacy Commissioner Angelene Falk to the International Seminar on Personal Data, Tokyo

 Konnichiwa.
 I’m Angelene Falk, the Australian Information Commissioner and Privacy Commissioner.
 I have regulatory competence over both the federal public service and the private sector in Australia.